Danielius Alseika

 Born to a family of Lithuanian peasants, Alseika became actively involved in Lithuanian cultural life as a high school student.
 He participated in the smuggling of the banned Lithuanian publications, organized protests during the Russian Revolution of 1905, and was one of the co-founders of the Peasant Union.

-He graduated as doctor from the University of Dorpat.
+He graduated as doctor from the Imperial University of Dorpat.
 During World War I, he was drafted into the Imperial Russian Army and worked as a doctor at various military hospitals.
 He founded the Lithuanian Sanitary Aid Society which cheaply purchased inventory of a military hospital and transported it to Vilnius where a new Lithuanian hospital was established in 1918.
 Alseika was director of the hospital until 1933 and chairman of the society until his death.
 In 1931, Alseika acquired an x-ray machine which did not have proper shielding.
 He died of the chronic radiation syndrome in 1936.

 Alseika lived and worked in Vilnius which was bitterly contested between the interwar Lithuania and the Second Polish Republic.
 He actively defended Lithuanian rights in Vilnius Region and was chairman of the Provisional Committee of Vilnius Lithuanians in 1923–1928.
 He also founded and edited Lithuanian periodicals Vilniaus šviesa and Vilniaus žodis.

 Biography

 Early life and education

 Alseika was born in Bružai near Skuodas in present-day northern Lithuania.
 He was the youngest of five brothers; one of them was Catholic priest Albinas Alseika.
 His only sister died young.
-After a primary school in Skuodas, he enrolled at the Mitau Gymnasium.
+After primary school in Skuodas, he enrolled at the Mitau Gymnasium.
 There he was a member of a secret group of Lithuanian students led by the future writer Jonas Biliūnas.
 Alseika became involved in the smuggling of the banned Lithuanian publications.
 He also contributed articles to Lithuanian periodicals Ūkininkas and Varpas.
-Due to such pro-Lithuanian activities, Alseika was expelled from the gymnasium, but managed to finish his education at the Marijampolė Gymnasium in 1903.
+Due to such pro-Lithuanian activities, Alseika was expelled from the gymnasium but managed to finish his education at the Marijampolė Gymnasium in 1903.

 In 1903, he enrolled at the University of Warsaw to study engineering.
 For participating in a student strike in 1905, he was expelled.
 During the Russian Revolution of 1905, he organized protests among the peasants and workers near Vilnius, Trakai, Švenčionys agitating them to strike and resist Tsarist officials.
 He participated at the Great Seimas of Vilnius and was one of the co-founders of the Peasant Union.

-He then went on to study medicine at the University of Dorpat.
+He then went on to study medicine at the Imperial University of Dorpat.
 At the university, he continued to be involved in Lithuanian activities and led a society of Lithuanian students.
 He also contributed articles to Lithuanian periodicals, including Lietuvos ūkininkas, Vilniaus žinios, Lietuvos žinios.
 He graduated with a specialty in otorhinolaryngology (ear, nose, and throat) and moved to work in Ukmergė.